wazuh/wazuh-documentation/source/getting-started/architecture.rst

 The Wazuh messages protocol uses AES encryption by default, with 128 bits per block and 256-bit keys.
 Blowfish encryption is optional.

-.. note:: Read the `Benefits of using AES in Wazuh communications <https://wazuh.com/blog/benefits-of-using-aes-in-our-communications>`_ document for more information.
+.. note:: Read the `Benefits of using AES in the Wazuh communications <https://wazuh.com/blog/benefits-of-using-aes-in-our-communications>`_ document for more information.

 Wazuh components communication
 ------------------------------